Blog

 #7 Understand emergency procedures

-There are emergency procedures that apply to any type of access hire equipment you use.
+There are emergency procedures that apply to any type of access equipment you hire.
 It’s important that all workers working with or near the equipment understand these procedures.
 These include things like qualified personnel being able to retrieve the platform using the controls at ground level, and/or the Emergency Retrieval System being available in the event of an emergency (e.g. loss of normal power or incapacitation of the operator).

-Auslift Height Access Hire Melbourne
+Auslift Height Access Equipment Melbourne